Search This Blog

 Because of mining exploration in recent years, the public has been refused access to the area except under strict supervision on a few rare occasions such as during Minerama, the annual Glen Innes gem and mineral show.

 As a result of Kingsgate's long mining history, there are numerous reports available about the area, all of which make reference to the presence of quartz crystals.
+Several of my reports are found in this Blog (2024)

 Here is a list of easily accessible downloadable references: